Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

     %   128-bit output of an AES-128 en/decryption of the corresponding line of
     %   'input_data'.
     % - state:
-    %   A matrix of byte of size |'input_data'| x 41, containins the state
+    %   A matrix of byte of size |'input_data'| x 41, containing the state
     %   progression of the encryption process.
     %   Legend of the state progression:
     %   (P= plaintext, C=Ciphertext, K=after AddKey, B=after SubBytes, R=after